railz-ai/railz-visualizations/README.md

 Stencil components are just Web Components, so they work in any major framework or with no framework at all.

-## Key Features of Railz Visualizations
+## Key Features of Accounting Data as a Service™ Visualizations

 - Charting components built for financial data and reports.
 - Mobile responsive components;